 \section{Introduction}

 Large video generation models pre-trained on internet-scale videos have broad applications such as generating creative video content~\citep{ho2022imagen,hong2022cogvideo,singer2022make,blattmann2023videoldm}, creating novel games~\citep{bruce2024genie}, animations~\citep{wang2019learning}, movies~\citep{zhu2023moviefactory}, and personalized educational content~\citep{wang2024customvideo}, as well as simulating the real-world~\citep{yang2023learning,videoworldsimulators2024} and controlling robots~\citep{du2024learning,ko2023learning}.
-Despite these promises, state-of-the-art text-to-video models today still suffer from hallucination, generating unrealistic objects or movements that violate physics~\citep{openai2024sora,bansal2024videophy,yang2024video}, or even generating static scenes and ignoring specified movement altogether (\autoref{fig:openmodel_results}), which hinders the practical use of text-to-video models.
+Despite these promises, even SoTA text-to-video models today still suffer from hallucination, generating unrealistic objects or movements that violate physics~\citep{openai2024sora,bansal2024videophy,yang2024video}, generating static scenes, and ignoring specified movement altogether (\autoref{fig:openmodel_results}), which hinders the practical use of text-to-video models.

 Expanding both the dataset and the model size has proven effective in reducing undesirable behaviors in large language models (LLMs)~\citep{hoffmann2022training}.
 However, when it comes to video generation, this scaling process is more complex.
-Creating detailed language labels for training text-to-video models is a labor-intensive task, and the architecture for video generation models has not yet reached a point where it can effectively scale in the same way language models have~\citep{yang2024video}.
+Creating detailed language labels for training text-to-video models is a labor-intensive task, and the architecture for video generation models has not yet reached a point where it can effectively scale in the same way LLMs have~\citep{yang2024video}.
 In contrast, one of the most impactful advances in improving LLMs has been the integration of external feedback~\citep{christiano2017deep,ouyang2022training}.
-This raises important questions about what kinds of feedback can be gathered for text-to-video models and how these feedback can be integrated into the training of text-to-video models to reduce hallucination and better align content with prompts.
+This raises important questions about what kinds of feedback can be gathered for text-to-video models and how such a feedback can be integrated into training to reduce hallucination and enhance the quality of events in video.